-Today I’m going to show you how to manage Skype for business delegate.
-Of course, Microsoft Teams is a new collaboration to manage meetings but still some users prefer to use Skype for Business to manage invites, meetings and appointments from their manager’s calendars.
+Today I’m going to show you on how to manage Skype for business delegate.
+It is a collaboration to manage meetings, invites and appointments from manager’s calendars.

 - You may grant another user access to schedule Skype Meetings on your behalf.
 This is called granting delegate access.

 - Must have configured their mail profile in Outlook.
 If more than one account is configured in Outlook, the delegator’s account must be set as the default.